Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 — What is the most important thing for the proprietress in dealing with customers?

-As we chat with guests, we learn about their various needs and desires, such as wanting to try raw oysters for lunch, feeling sick, or wanting to surprise a friend who is staying with us on his or her birthday.
+When we talk with our guests, including chatting with them, we learn about their various thoughts and requests, such as their desire to try raw oysters for lunch, the fact that they are sick, or a surprise for a friend who is staying with them because it is his/her birthday.

-In many cases, we can find out requests that were not known at the time of booking.
-In addition, there are some questions and requests that come to mind only after you arrive at Miyajima.
+In many cases, we are able to learn about requests that we did not know about at the reservation stage.
+In addition, we believe that there are questions and requests that come to mind only after you arrive at Miyajima.

 — Thank you.
 “To be aware” may be more than direct words, but also “to know by guessing”.

-Therefore, it is important for us to find out your hidden requests from every conversation.
-I think this is important for hospitality.
-We are conscious of understanding your feelings and providing hospitality that is close to your heart.
+Therefore, I think it is important for us to find out their hidden requests through conversation.
+I believe this is important for hospitality.
+I am conscious of the importance of understanding your feelings and providing hospitality that is close to your heart.

-Also, although it may seem presumptuous, one of the things we value is to give you a “warm feeling”.
+Also, one of the things we value is to give you a “warm feeling” without presuming to be presumptuous.

 — Is it the same for other staffs that they value “noticing” and “warm feelings”?
 Is it the same for the other staff?